-

 Reporting purchases of goods and services taking place in the EU

-The person acquiring the goods and the recipient of the services will be required to report the data on their intra-Community transactions.
-Businesses will be obliged to transmit the e-invoice data on their intra-Community acquisitions of goods and services as well as on their acquisitions of the goods or services subject to the domestic reverse charge.
+The person acquiring the goods and the recipient of the services will be required to report the data on their intra-Community transactions within 5 days.
+Businesses will be obliged to transmit the e-invoice data on their intra-Community acquisitions of goods and services as well as on their acquisitions of the goods or services subject to the mandatory reverse charge.
 The purpose is to compare the data declared by the supplier with the data declared by the customer to detect VAT fraud.

 The current VIES will be replaced by the Central VIES system